 Guardianship, on the other hand, is a court-ordered agreement between an adult usually appointed by the court to take care of a minor in case the parents are deceased or can no longer take care of the interests of the child.
 The guardian is granted the right to make decisions relating to the child’s support, education, and overall welfare.
 Typically, parents are the natural guardians of their children.
 Sometimes, the court may still appoint a third-party guardian to take care of the interests of the child even if one of the parents is granted custody of the minor.
 The person appointed as a guardian is always a close relative willing to take care of the child.

 Custody usually allows an individual far-reaching decision-making ability regarding the welfare of the minor.
 However, the powers of a guardian of the child can be limited in scope but always include the right to make critical decisions about the child’s everyday life.
 Whenever a family court considers questions of guardianship and custody, it will make its decision based on best interests of the child.

 Who Appoints a Child Custodian and a Guardian?

 It’s only a family court that is allowed to award custody over a minor.
 Although parents may make suggestions, the final decision of awarding child custody lies with the jury.
 However, both family courts and parents may choose a guardian for a minor.
 For instance, a parent is allowed to appoint anyone he/she sees fit to be a guardian to a child if the parent is no longer able to take care of the minor.

 Are struggling with divorce and the question of child custody in Salt Lake City?
 Contact the Law Office of David Pedrazas in Salt Lake City, Utah for legal assistance.
-We offer free case evaluations, and we are committed to providing our clients with the real help that they need.
+We offer Legal Case Reviews, and we are committed to providing our clients with the real help that they need.
 Contact us today online.